 Inventory management is managed by the 4PL using technology that centralizes inventory tracking.
 When working with a 4PL, the 4PL provides the technology, such as inventory management software, which gives the merchant visibility into inventory levels in one place.

-(Note: A tech-enabled 3PL also provides inventory management tools that integrate with a warehouse management systems (WMS), so merchants can track inventory across all warehouses in real-time.)
+(Note: A tech-enabled 3PL also provides inventory management tools that integrate with a WMS, so merchants can track inventory across all warehouses in real-time.)